echo2echo/passwordGenerator/README.md

 FYI, A Gmail password can be up to 100 characters long.

-An Outlook/Microsoft account password can be 256 characters long.

 Change the length parameter in the URLs below for how long you would like your rendered password to be.